 My Favorite Thin Gold Rings

-I just want to go on a small tangent here, Bloomingdale’s in house jewelry is absolutely fantastic.
-It’s constantly on steep sale and my favorite pieces stay in stock for a long time.
+I just want to go on a brief tangent here, Bloomingdale’s in house jewelry is absolutely fantastic.
+It’s regularly on steep sale and my favorite pieces stay in stock for a long time.
 It is truly a unique source for fine jewelry that not enough people know about or talk about.

 18k Gold Versus 14k Gold